astronomer/docs/learn/airflow-weights-and-biases.md

     select * from joined1;
     ```

-2. Create another file in your `include` directory called `customers.sql` and copy the following code into the file.
+2. Create another file in your `include` folder called `customers.sql` and copy the following code into the file.

     ```sql
     with